Subanana vs Rev (2026): A Documentation-Based Comparison

 Where Subanana wins

 Rev's 37-language list is broad on Western languages plus Spanish, with Spanglish noted as a code-switching pair.
-Cantonese isn't listed as a supported language on Rev's pricing page.
-For Hong Kong / Taiwan / Cantonese-speaking workflows, this is the binary choice: Rev isn't a viable option; Subanana is purpose-built.
-Subanana publishes ~95% on Cantonese.
+Asian languages such as Cantonese aren't listed as supported on Rev's pricing page.
+For multilingual workflows that lean on those languages — Hong Kong, Taiwan, and other non-Western markets — this is the binary choice: Rev isn't a viable option; Subanana is purpose-built, benchmarking STT models and routing to the best one per source language, with Asian and code-switched audio treated as first-class.

-Subanana converts spoken Cantonese (e.g. "我哋 call 完之後 follow up") into written Chinese automatically.
-This is unique to Subanana — Rev's AI transcription transcribes spoken speech literally without the dialect-to-written-language conversion that Hong Kong professional contexts require for meeting minutes, formal documentation, or subtitles.
+For languages with a wide gap between how people speak and how text is written, Subanana converts colloquial speech into clean written form automatically.
+Cantonese is the clearest example (e.g. spoken "我哋 call 完之後 follow up" becomes written Chinese).
+This is unique to Subanana — Rev's AI transcription transcribes spoken speech literally, without the spoken-to-written conversion that some professional contexts require for meeting minutes, formal documentation, or subtitles.

 3. Live multilingual translation with audience-facing captions